jones1008/docker-lampose/README.md

 * [x] move wkhtmltopdf and composer to another dependency, and not .env bc it is git dependent
 * [x] Split Documentation in "Dockerize your application", "Run your application in Docker"
 * [ ] support for multiple sql files imported into seperate databases
-* [ ] performance improvements (install php-fpm + apache, require vendor takes long -> problem with docker volume mounting read performance)
+* [x] performance improvements (switch to hyper-v)
-* [ ] support for local hostname with custom web application port to support multiple docker instances at once
+* [ ] support for local hostname with custom web application port to support multiple docker instances at once or just choose next free port
 * [ ] get apache error/access log working on server
+* [ ] echo of localhost:8080 after starting container
+* [ ] setup for https connections (sgv project?)